The purpose of this test is to check the glow plug voltage and current to ensure correct operation.

 Channel B shows the glow plug voltage, again in 3 sections;

 As expected the voltage is below 12V during the switch on and pre-heat phase but increases slightly as the current falls.

 The glow plug is switched off 0V.

 The modulated control in this example allows just over 13V to be maintained.

 The Expanded Waveform shows the on-off modulation switching controlled by the ECM.

 Various types of modern glow plugs are used in diesel engines.
 Figure 2 shows some examples.
 The main properties of these are that they heat up very quickly, so they are sometimes referred to as rapid glow or quick glow systems.

-We can see in the zoomed section of the example waveform that constant voltage is supplied to the glow plug for only about 2.8 seconds - this is the rapid heat-up period.
-The resistance of this type of glow plug is very low - the unit tested here had a resistance of 0.6 ohms.
-Refer to manufacturer's technical data for specific resistance readings.
+We can see in the zoomed section of the example waveform that constant voltage is supplied to the glow plug for only about 2.8 seconds, this is the rapid heat up period.
+The resistance of this type of glow plug is very low the unit tested had a resistance of 0.6 ohms.
+Refer to manufacturer technical data for specific resistance readings.

 The modulation ensures that the glow plug maintains a constant temperature.
-The duration of the post-heat period depends on ambient and coolant temperature and is controlled by the engine control module (ECM).
-Depending on the manufacturer, the ambient temperature must be below 9 °C for the glow plug to operate and post-heat may last for up to four minutes.
-Post-heat may cut off if the vehicle is driven and the rpm increases above 2,500 rpm.
+The duration of the post heat period depends on ambient and coolant temperature and is controlled by the ECM.
+Depending on the manufacturer, the ambient temperature must be below 9 °C for the glow plug to operate and post heat may last for up to four minutes.
+Post heat may cut off if the vehicle is driven and the rpm increases above 2,500 rpm.